AKuederle/AKuederle.github.io/posts/_posts/18-05-2015-Create-your-own-professional-digital-signature-with-latex.md

 So how do we approach this task?

-The best solution seems to be a LaTeX package that provides some kind of command, which allows us to create our signature in one line and without specifying out personal information every time.
+The best solution seems to be a LaTeX package that provides some kind of command, which allows us to create our signature in one line and without specifying our personal information every time.
 The problem is, we need to store the "personal" information somewhere.
 Hardcoding them into the package is no real solution.
 Therefore, we need some kind of settings file as well.
 Lastly, we have to implement some options (style, positioning, etc.) the user can select when using the package.

 ## Creating the LaTex Packages